cjscrofani/website-terminal/README.md

 # React Terminal Search

-A beautiful retro terminal-style search interface for React/Next.js applications with Unix-like commands.
+A fun retro terminal-style search interface for React/Next.js applications with Unix-like commands.
 Navigate your site using classic command-line operations like `cd`, `ls`, `grep`, and more!

 ![Terminal Search Demo](./assets/demo.png)